Distinguished Lecture Series

 Abstract:

-Humans have exquisite spatial vision, color vision, and motion detection despite what appear to be serious limits imposed by a seemingly suboptimal photoreceptor sensor array, an optical system that is fraught with aberrations, and an inability to hold the eye still, even during steady fixation.
+Humans have exquisite spatial vision, colour vision, and motion detection despite what appear to be serious limits imposed by a seemingly suboptimal photoreceptor sensor array, an optical system that is fraught with aberrations, and an inability to hold the eye still, even during steady fixation.
 The Oz vision display can investigate the effects of these limits and overcome them.
 This is accomplished through a combination of adaptive optics, scanning light imaging and projection, and high-speed eye tracking.
 Collectively, these technologies enable control of the visual sensory input at the individual photoreceptor level.
 I will describe two experiments: I will first describe a paradoxical finding whereby the detectability of relative motion is disrupted — a finding that sheds light on the processes underlying our ability to perceive the world as stable despite constant eye motion.
-For color vision, I will show how we can directly manipulate sensory input at the cone level to elicit color experiences — like ‘olo’ — that are outside the human gamut.
+For colour vision, I will show how we can directly manipulate sensory input at the cone level to elicit colour experiences — like ‘olo’ — that are outside the human gamut.
 I will finish with a broader discussion of ongoing and future experiments enabled by the Oz display.

 Bio: